Library Subset

 Partial Subset Types

 Our final implementation of dependent predecessor used a very specific argument type to ensure that execution could always complete normally.
-Sometimes we want to allow execution to fail, and we want a more principled way of signaling that than returning a default value, as pred does for 0.
+Sometimes we want to allow execution to fail, and we want a more principled way of signaling failure than returning a default value, as pred does for 0.
 One approach is to define this type family maybe, which is a version of sig that allows obligation-free failure.

 Inductive maybe (A : Set) (P : A -> Prop) : Set :=